alrichardbollans/spatial-preposition-annotation-tool-unity3d/README.md

 For figures, data and scores accompanying the "Modelling the Polysemy of Spatial Prepositions in Referring Expressions" paper, see the `polysemy` folder.

+Data from the 2020 study referenced in "Categorisation, Typicality & Object-Specific Features in Spatial Referring Expressions" is given in `Analysis` folder along with Python code for data analysis.
+The data is also formally archived at: https://doi.org/10.5518/873

 ## Software

 Built for Unity3D version 2017.4.25f1 for Linux.